 The rotation of 2006 RH120 has been observed.
 It completes a rotation on its axis every 0.05 hours.

-2006 RH120's orbit is 0.00 AU from Earth's orbit at its closest point.
-This means that its orbit is relatively close to Earth's orbit.
+2006 RH120's orbit is 0.02 AU from Earth's orbit at its closest point.
+This means that there is an wide berth between this asteroid and Earth at all times.

 2006 RH120 has 2 close approaches predicted in the coming decades: